4dn-dcic/fourfront/docs/beanstalk-deployment.md

 5. Go to 4dnweb-prod environment and select configuration -> software configuration
 6. Change the enviornment variable bnSTaLk_HOSTNAME to the name you just used for the new database.
 7. Redeploy the applicaition production.

+## Rebuilding beanstalk environemtns

+Any attempt to delete one of the beanstalk environment will most likely fail due to an inability to delete a secuirty group.
+This is because our RDS security group sets inbound rules for the beanstalk enviroments.
+So before you rebuild a beanstalk environment do the following:

+1. Go to EC2's (aws console)
+2. Select Security Groups
+3. Search for sg-ab1d63d1  (this is our RDS security group)
+4. Select inboud rules.
+5. Find the inboud rule associated with the beanstalk environment security group (probably sg-something)
+6. Remove that inboud rule.
+7. Rebuild the envrionemnt.
+8. You will need to add a new inbound rule to the RDS security group with the security group of the rebuilt Abeanstalk environment before deployment will be successful.
+9. Security group id for beanstalk environment can be found under configuration -> Instances -> EC2 security Groups.